ivoa/lyonetia/README.md

 The October 2016 decision added a new requirement that the BNF definition of the language grammar needed to be machine readable and had to be validated against a set of standard queries.

-In order to accomplish this, this project was set up to develop the tools and test data needed to create a machine readable version of the grammar.

 ## Initial import
 As a starting point, the BNF grammar definition from the ADQL-2.1 working draft dated [2nd May 2016](http://www.ivoa.net/documents/ADQL/20160502/index.html) was imported into the *Lyonetia* project on the [15th June 2016](https://github.com/ivoa/lyonetia/commit/0a30d7fa4ee306bf49c0aefbbf50b845918fbe16).